AhoyISki/Firedecor/README.md

   - The symbol `|` changes where the symbols are being placed.
 Normally, they're on the left of the edge, if you place a `|`, they will be on the center, if you place another `|`, they will be placed on the right.
 Further `|`s will not change position;
   - The symbol `-` will change the edge the symbols are being placed in.
 By default, it will be the top edge, and every `-` will change the edge, counter-clockwise.
 In previous versions of `wayfire-firedecor`, you needed to end the layout with `-`, that is no longer the case.
   - The symbol `a` will initiate/end an accented area, it will start one if there wasn't one already, and it will end one if there was.
 You can more precisely position accents by using paddings, for example `a P5 title P5 a` will place a padding between each end of the accent, giving some space for the title.
 All corners will be rounded with this option.
-  - The symbol `A` is much like `a`, but it is followed by a string, which tells the program what corners should be rounded in that accent.
-It follows the pattern of `tr tl bl br` (`t`op and `b`ottom `l`eft and `r`ight).
-It must be a 1 one word string, containing all the patterns for corners to be rounded.
-Any string will do, for example:
+  - The symbol `A` is much like `a`, but it is followed by a spaceless string, which tells the program what should be done to the edges of the accent.
+The default behaviour is to create 2 flat edges, and the available options are:
-  `a title A**92tl(!Ubr` will round the `tl` and `br` corners.
-One thing to note about corners is that they take on the last configuration used in a letter, in the above example, the first `a` could have been an `A` followed by any string, but the configuration would still follow what the second `A` does.
+    - Any of `br tr tl bl` will round the respective corner (`t`op and `b`ottom `l`eft and `r`ight).
+These can be placed in any order, e.g. `Abltr` will round the top right and bottom left corners.
+    - `/` and `\\` (must be 2 backslashes) will create a diagonal ending on the respective edge.
+For example, `A\\/` will create a diagonal that looks like \ on the left edge, and / on the right.
+This is positioned in relation to the text direction, specifically, they rotate based on the edge they're on.
+This option will not work if one of the corners on a respective edge is rounded, e.g. `Atr//` will only diagonalize the left edge.
+    - `!` is a flat edge.
+This is just used to skip diagonalization of the left edge, for example, `A!\\` will diagonalize the right edge but keep the left edge flat.

   The default layout is `P5 title | | minimize p maximize p close P5 -`.
 Here's what this means:
   1. Place a padding with 5 pixels of size, followed by title on the left;